 As always, if you have specific questions then please leave us a comment below.
 My best advice in this general touring plan is to loosely follow the plan while also keeping a sense of exploration.
-While Disney World has become a place where it benefits to follow a schedule, Disneyland Resort can still play for those who want to be a little more spontaneous.
+While Disney World has become a place that benefits those who follow a schedule, Disneyland Resort can still play for those who want to be a little more spontaneous.
 Let’s get to the plan!

 Start the Day Racing!

-I would advise to get to California Adventure’s gates about 10 or 15 minutes before opening.
+Get to California Adventure’s gates about 10 or 15 minutes before opening.
+Half an hour early would be even better if you’re at the resort during a busy season.
 If staying at an official Disneyland hotel then you will be given an ‘extra magic hour’ on Monday, Wednesday, Friday or Sunday.
 This entails an extra hour in the park before the gates actually open.
 Absolutely use this if it’s available to you.
 If not, try to avoid the park on one of those days although it’s not the end of the world if you can’t.

 Once inside the park, immediately get FastPasses for Guardians of the Galaxy – Mission: BREAKOUT!
 (I hope I’m not going to have to type that monstrosity of a name again).
 The FastPass station is by the attraction.
-Once you get FastPasses, take the back way through A Bug’s Land to Radiator Springs Racers for your first ride of the day.
+Once you get FastPasses, go straight to Radiator Springs Racers for your first ride of the day.
+Hopefully the line will still be manageable.
+If not, the single rider line is a good option.
 The attraction is the best in the park and maybe the best in the whole resort.

 Once off the attraction, I’d imagine that your FastPass window is already open.
 Instead of going straight back Mission: BREAKOUT! go get a FastPass for Radiator Springs Racers before they run out for the day.
 Ideally, this is a late afternoon or early evening time window but if it’s earlier then no big deal.
 Next, it’s time for Mission: BREAKOUT!